FineUploader/react-fine-uploader/README.md

 #### Azure

 This enables you to upload to Azure directly.
 Your server must provide signature and done endpoints.
+The Azure uploading workflow is documented on the [Azure feature page](http://docs.fineuploader.com/branch/master/features/azure.html).
+Some examples servers can be found in the [server-examples repository](https://github.com/FineUploader/server-examples).

 ##### `constructor({ options })`